mythologycraft/music/README.md

 ## What is this?

-Here you can find the custom written music for the MythologyCraft Minecraft server and the projects for said music!
+Here you can find the custom written music for the MythologyCraft Minecraft server and the project files for said music!

 ### What can you find in here?